| |

 www.ADHDSupportCompany.com

-Supporting the awareness, treatment, and management of Attention-Deficit/Hyperactivity Disorder by connecting parents, patients, professionals, friends and family with customized tools, information, and resources
+Supporting the awareness, treatment, and management of Attention-Deficit/Hyperactivity Disorder by connecting parents, patients, professionals, friends and family with customized tools, information, and resources |

 Research Updates

+ADHD symptoms may be moderated by mother's love.
 "Parent training programs have been proven to be effective, but in addition to emphasizing monitoring, control and consistent discipline, they might wish to encourage parents to express affection too," says Terrie Moffitt, a professor of psychology at King's College in London and the University of Wisconsin-Madison.

 In a study of over 2,000 five-year-old twins, half of whom had low birth weight, researchers found a significant interaction between children's birth weight and maternal warmth in predicting mothers' and teachers' ratings of ADHD.
 Moffitt and her colleagues published their findings in a recent edition of the Journal of Counseling and Clinical Psychology (Vol. 72, No. 2).
 English psychiatrist, Sir Michael Rutter, of the Institute of Psychiatry in London, had previously argued that deprivation of caregiver warmth in the orphanage might be a key factor in a finding among Romanian orphans adopted into English families.
 These children displayed more problems with hyperactivity and intellectual deficits.